BYLAWS OF THE GREATER NEW YORK METROPOLITAN ARECHAPTER/ASSOCIATION OF COLLEGE AND RESEARCH LIBRARIES, INC.

 Section 2, Duties of the President

-chairperson of the Executive Board; shall have authority to appoint standing and, as appropriate, ad hoc committees; shall have authority to appoint interim elected officers in the event of an unexpected vacancy; in the event the Vice-President is unable to chair the ACRL/NY Symposium Planning Committee, shall preside over the Committee; shall prepare an annual report of ACRL/NY activities for forwarding to ACRL National headquarters and for the Chapter records and membership; shall regularly contribute articles to Chapter Topics, (the newsletter for Chapters Council), reporting activities and events in the chapter; shall represent the chapter ACRL Chapters Council at the Annual and Midwinter meetings of the American Library Association or shall appoint member of the Chapter to be representative; shall represent the chapter at the ACRL National meeting; and shall undertake those other duties customarily associated with the post of President.
-ACRL/NY shall fund the conference registration; lodging and travel for the President or representative to attend ACRL Chapters Council meetings at ALAnnual and midwinter, providing funds are available.
+The President of ACRL/NY shall serve on the Presidents’ Council; shall be the official spokesperson for the Chapter; shall be the chairperson of the Executive Board; shall have authority to appoint standing and, as appropriate, ad hoc working groups; shall have authority to appoint interim elected officers in the event of an unexpected vacancy with the advice and consent of the Executive Board; shall prepare an annual report of ACRL/NY activities for forwarding to ACRL National headquarters and for the Chapter records and membership; shall regularly contribute articles to the newsletter for the ACRL Chapters Council (or shall delegate this task); shall represent the chapter at ACRL Chapters Council at the Annual and LibLearnX meetings of the American Library Association (or shall appoint a member of the Chapter to be representative); shall represent the chapter at the ACRL National meeting; and shall undertake those other duties customarily associated with the post of President.
+ACRL/NY shall fund the conference registration; lodging and travel for the President or representative to attend ALAnnual and LibLearnX, providing funds are available.
 ACRL/NY shall fund conference registration, lodging and travel for the President to attend ACRL National providing that funds are available.

 Section 3, Duties of the Vice President